Indian Association of Amusement Parks and Industries: Events

+As part of its commitment to elevating industry standards, IAAPI actively promotes operational safety.
+The association has published a comprehensive, professional Safety Handbook designed to guide amusement park and indoor amusement center operators in implementing robust, internationally aligned safety protocols.

 AMTP (Annual Meeting and Training Program):

 IAAPI hosts the Annual Meeting and Training Program (AMTP), a key initiative that underscores the association's commitment to education and professional development.
 This program provides industry professionals with a unique opportunity to gather, share insights, and participate in training sessions.
 Through AMTP, IAAPI contributes to the continuous enhancement of skills and knowledge within the amusement industry.